-A single cable from the handle bar lever pulls a plug inside the Bowden connector to which is connected the two cables that go to the carburetor choke assemblies.
+A single cable from the handle bar lever pulls a plug inside the Bowden connector to which is connected the two cables that go to the carburetor choke levers.

 To start, I remove the plastic cover on top of the choke lever using a utility knife to pry the cover up.

-Under the cover is a large bolt that attaches the choke lever to the housing.
+Under the cover is a large bolt that attaches the choke lever to the handlebar housing.

 I use needle nose pliers to pull the nipple out of the cam.